umich-arc/spark-on-hpc/README.md

 ## Using Spark with R Language

+Note that SparkR is deprecated in Spark 4 (released May 2025) and will be removed starting with Spark 5.
+The Spark project owners recommend using `sparklyr` as a replacement.
+If you have an interest in trying `sparklyr`, please let us at ARC know (4HELP@umich.edu), and we will explore making the library available with the Spark installation on the HPC clusters.

-You can use R with Spark on the HPC clusters by using the [SparkR package](https://spark.apache.org/docs/latest/sparkr.html).
+Until that time, you can use R with Spark on the HPC clusters by using the [SparkR package](https://spark.apache.org/docs/latest/sparkr.html).
 For interactive, exploratory data analysis in R, you can start an Open OnDemand Basic Desktop on one of the [HPC clusters](https://greatlakes.arc-ts.umich.edu/).
 Then open a terminal, and execute these commands.

 ```
 module load spark R